WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 2. What are Web Components , and how are they implemented?

 - Web Components are a set of technologies that allow developers to create reusable, encapsulated custom elements for web applications.
 They are framework-agnostic, meaning they work in any framework or even plain HTML/JavaScript.

+## 3. What are meta tags, and how do they influence webpage behavior?

+- Meta tags are small pieces of HTML code that provide information about a webpage(metadata) to browsers, search engines and other services.
+They are placed in the _head_ section of an HTML document.

+  - Improve SEO (Search Engine Optimization)
+  - Control Page Display and Behavior
+  - Specify Author or Keywords
+  - Control Browser Behavior
+  - Social Media Integration